Get answers to frequently asked questions about our transition from College to University.

 How and when will we be able to use the new logo?

-The new University logo suite, individual School and divisional/department logos, and an updated style guide, branding guidelines, and social media guidelines will be available beginning July 1, 2022.
+The new University logo suite, individual School and divisional/department logos, and an updated style guide, branding guidelines, and social media guidelines are all available in our style guide.
+The guide includes a logo request submission form.Style Guide

 I have material or swag that says “St. John Fisher College” - can I still use/wear it?